 Contact a San Francisco Car Accident Attorney Today

-Call us at (415) 855-4289 or go to our contact page now, and schedule a free consultation.
+Call (415) 855-4289 or go to our contact page to request a consultation.

 Michael Akiva is Managing Partner of Pre-Litigation of Jacoby & Meyers.
 Having started his career as an attorney at Latham & Watkins LLP, a prestigious, global corporate law firm, Michael quickly realized that representing big corporations was not for him.
 After leaving the firm, Michael dedicated himself to fighting for the rights of the injured.
 Education J.D.
 UCLA School of Law, Editor, UCLA Law Review B.S., Finance, University of Southern California, Magna cum laude